dhanvant-ip-41/ORM/README.md

 ![alt text](image.png)

 ## RESULT
-Thus the program for creating Employee's Details database using ORM has been executed successfully
+Thus the program for creating Movie Details database using ORM has been executed successfully